Lindawa40/My-Excel-projects/Children screen time analysis/README.md

-## An exploratory data analysis and dashboard on children’s screen time patterns.
+## Data analysis on children’s screen time patterns.
 # 📊 Children's Screen Time Dashboard

 This project explores real-world trends in children's screen time using a dataset that breaks down